 There is no other program like ours in the world.
 We use patented equipment designed for and used exclusively by Athletic Republic programs.
 Our protocols were scientifically developed and tested with input from exercise physiologists, orthopedic physicians, athletic trainers, physical and occupational therapists, and others.
 In addition, anyone who has been through our program will tell you that the level of motivation and self-confidence achieved is unmatched by other training methods.

 How long will my workout take, and how many days a week do I train with Avera St. Luke's Acceleration Program?

-Normally our athletes will work out with us 2 to 3 times per week.
-Each workout lasts for 1 to 2 hours.
-In-season athletes usually will work out only 1 time per week.
+Normally our athletes will work out with us two to three times per week.
+Each workout lasts for one to two hours.
+In-season athletes usually will work out only one time per week.